LoganGrant1999/Vocalytics/README.md

 ## Live LLM Mode

-TubeWhisperer can use real OpenAI APIs for comment moderation and reply generation.
+Vocalytics can use real OpenAI APIs for comment moderation and reply generation.
 By default, it falls back to mock/rule-based behavior if no API key is configured.

 **To enable real moderation + GPT-4 replies:**